 The best way to get into the pet-sitting gig is to list themselves up at Rover, a website that matches pet-sitters with clients.
 Their job will likely entail dog-walking, but others involve keeping pets company while their humans are away.
 They’ll also earn more if they need to keep the pets overnight, whether at home or at the client’s place.
 According to PetHelpful, they can make at least $10/hour looking after other people’s pets.

 11. Sell Photos

 Did you know you can sell your photos online?
-You can even make money selling feet pics!

 If your kids are interested in photography and have an eye for taking great photos, this could become an excellent gig for them!
 They can upload their pictures at iStockphoto or Fotolia and make money each time someone downloads their image.